1. Is the Office of General Counsel able to offer advice about personal legal concerns?

 3. When do I need permission to use someone else's work or publication?

-Legal Services recommends that all faculty, staff and/or students be sensitive and cautious about utilizing copyrighted materials.
+The Office of General Counsel recommends that all faculty, staff and/or students be sensitive and cautious about utilizing copyrighted materials.
 To learn more about ownership of copyrighted materials and how to obtain permission to use copyrighted materials, visit the University of Texas Copyright Crash Course.

 4. How do I know when I am authorized to reveal student academic information to a third party, including parents or guardians?